 What is NAND flash memory?

-NAND flash memory or “memory chip” represents high storage capacity and fast read/write speeds technology that does not use power to retain data.
-NAND flash memory example is a microSD card where mobile phone users can store their photos, videos, and music.
+NAND flash memory, or “memory chip,” represents high storage capacity and fast read/write speeds technology that does not use power to retain data.
+An example of NAND flash memory is a microSD card, which mobile phone users can use to store photos, videos, and music.

 NAND flash memory possesses several unique characteristics that distinguish it from other storage technologies:

-1. High Storage Capacity: NAND flash memory offers high-density storage, allowing more significant amounts of data to be stored compactly.
-This makes it well-suited for applications that require significant storage capacity, such as SSDs used in laptops and data centers.
+- High Storage Capacity: NAND flash memory offers high-density storage, allowing more significant amounts of data to be stored compactly.
+This makes it well-suited for applications that require substantial storage capacity, such as SSDs used in laptops and data centers.

-2. Fast Read/Write Speeds: NAND flash memory enables fast data access with high read and writes speeds—this attribute benefits application requiring quick data retrieval and storage, improving overall system performance.
+- Fast Read/Write Speeds: NAND flash memory enables fast data access with high read and write speeds.
+This attribute benefits applications requiring quick data retrieval and storage, improving overall system performance.

 NAND flash memory stores data in blocks using electric circuits.
 When power is disconnected, a metal-oxide-semiconductor charges the memory cell, preserving the data.
 Floating gate transistors (FGTs) are typically used as the metal-oxide-semiconductor.
 These FGTs are organized in a NAND logic gate structure.